 Me, with an 18 lb.
 "Blue Pike" on a pink marabou

-I’ve just returned from 6 fays of fly-fishing for monster pike at Lac La Martre, Northwest Territories, north of Alberta, Canada.
-It was an incredible trip, during which I caught 29 pike of 16 pounds or larger, all on flies of course.
-Nine of those fish were 20 – 23 pounds, and I lost 7 others, some of which were estimated to be over 25 pounds.
+I’m returning to Lac La Martre, Northwest Territories, north of Alberta, Canada for 6 days of fly-fishing for monster pike in early August, 2017.
+This will be my 5th trip to this great pike factory.
+My first trip, in 2012, was incredible.
+I caught 29 pike of 16 pounds or larger, all on flies of course.
+Nine of those fish were 20 – 23 pounds, and I lost 7 others trophy-sized fish, some of which were estimated to be over 25 pounds.
 Overall, I caught 263 pike and 10 lake trout.
-Here are some of the details.

-We flew to Lac La Martre (www.nwtfishing.com) by float plane from Yellowknife on June 26, arriving about Noon.
-After a quick sandwich lunch and tackle set-up, I went fishing.
-The schedule was for a “full day,” with a shore dinner of pike.
-As it’s never dark that time of year, we easily fished until 9:30, and I got a real taste of what to expect.
-A quick summary: I caught 30 fish, including 39” (17#) & 40” (18#), saw 8 others from 40” – 45” and at times, had strikes on nearly every cast.
-The average fish were 28” – 32” with several in the mid-30’s, and I lost 2 bigger fish that hit close to the boat, coming right at me, so there was little chance of hooking them.
+A trip to Lac La Martre (http://nwtfishing.com) begins by float plane from Yellowknife, arriving about Noon.
+After a quick sandwich lunch and tackle set-up, you begin fishing.
+The schedule is for a “full day,” with a shore dinner of pike.
+As it’s never dark that time of year, we easily fished until 9:30.
+It’s not unusual to go through periods where you get strikes on nearly every cast.
+The fish average 28” – 36” with several often running over 40”.

 Lac La Martre is reached by a 50 minute floatplane (Twin Turbo Otter) flight from Yellowknife, Northwest Territories.
-I would describe the lodge as modestly rustic.
-The individual plywood walled cabins are reasonably large, with 2 beds and sufficient storage and hanging areas, but there is no “in suite” plumbing.
-There is a central bath house with sinks, toilets, and 2 roomy showers.
-It’s less than a minute walk from any cabin.
+I would describe the lodge as slightly rustic.
+The individual plywood walled cabins are reasonably large, with 2 beds and sufficient storage and hanging areas, and all now encompass “in suite” plumbing.
 The clubhouse and dining room are adequate, with a huge store of videos and movies, and the food is good and plentiful.
-And they have satellite connection for computers.
+You will not find a more accommodating staff anywhere else.
+And they have satellite Wi-Fi connection for computers.
 Good 16’ boats with casting platforms, powered by 40 HP, 4-stroke engines, and each has marine radio communication and depth-finders.
 The guides are both Indian and Canadian, and they know this large, 1000 sq. mile lake well.